GLYCAM-Web/gems/docs/Conventions.md

 - The import statement informs the reader/coder where the sugar's code can be found.
 - We often need only a few behaviors from a library (e.g., os.path) rather than all the possible options.
 - If a sugared method must be altered, it needs only be altered in a single location.
-- It is easy to find all instances where the method is used.
+- It is easy to find all instances where the sugar is used.

-_A use-case example:_
+_Use case example:_

 During an upgrade of the Python version used by the code, the default behavior of a file operation changed.
 This operation happened to be important and widely-used.
 In places where sugar had been used, the update